Mohit Chauhan: Career

 Chauhan, Kem Trivedi, Atul Mittal and Kenny Puri formed the band Silk Route.
 Chauhan was the vocalist, while Kem played the keyboards, Atul Mittal was the lead guitarist and Kenny Puri played the drums.
 Their first album, Boondein, was released in 1998 and featured the popular songs "Dooba Dooba" and "Pehchan".
 The second album was released in 2000.
-After Silk Route was discontinued in 2008, he released another album "Fitoor" in 2009.
+After Silk Route was discontinued in 2008, he released another album Fitoor in 2009.

 Chauhan's film singing career began in 2002 when he sung "Pehli Nazar Mein Dari Thi" from the film Road.
 His songs "Khoon Chala" from Rang De Basanti and "Tum Se Hi" from Jab We Met are regarded as his most notable.
 He won the Filmfare Award for Best Male Playback Singer prize in 2010 for the song Masakali.

 In 2011, he was featured in the third episode of The Dewarists for his song "Maaya".
 He was also featured on MTV Unplugged in the same year.
 In 2017, he made his Gujarati language debut with the song "Jaag Re Banda" from the movie Last Chance.
-His first ever Himachali songs were "Puchhe Amma" and "Deva Mere" from the film Saanjh.
+He sang for the first Himachali movie "Puchhe Amma" and "Deva Mere" from the film Saanjh.

-Bollywood Debut:2002-07
+Bollywood Debut: 2002-07

 After the massive success of "Dooba Dooba" and "Boondein", which earned him awards and recognition, Chauhan was approached by composer Sandesh Shandilya to sing in films.
 Chauhan made his debut with Shandilya's composition of the song "Pehli Nazar Me Dari Thi" from the 2002 film Road.
 The next year, he sang for the films Main Madhuri Dixit Banana Chahati Hoon and Kyun, but didn't get any recognition.

 This was followed by "Sabse Peeche Hum Khade" for the 2004 film Let's Enjoy, "Paintra" and "Guncha Koi" for the 2005 film Main Meri Patni aur Woh in which he also served as composer, and the song "Angna" and "Rowan Akhiya" for the film Adharma.

 A.R.
 Rahman, who had noticed Chauhan at the award win for Silk Route, called him to sing "Khoon Chala" for the film Rang De Basanti.
 The song proved to be a breakthrough for him, and in 2007, he followed this up with his first major hit song in the Pritam-composed romantic ballad "Tum Se Hi" for the film Jab We Met, penned by Irshad Kamil; both Pritam and writer-director Imtiaz Ali wanted Chauhan to lend his voice for this romantic track.